 Loss of trust in your body

 Don’t forget that you will be affected physically, as well as emotionally.
 Your hormone levels are rapidly changing after a miscarriage, and mood swings and tears are normal.
 It may take a bit of time before your body feels normal again.
+The mind can affect the body and vice versa.
+Try to take care of your physical and emotional health as best you can.

 “‘The trouble with miscarriage is that most people don’t understand what it is you’ve actually lost.
 I’ve lost my babies.
 I’ve lost the ability to be excited about pregnancy.
 I’ve lost trust in my body, in hospitals and in statistics.
 Most of all I’ve lost faith, in myself and in the future.”
 Melissa's story.
 Read more...